scirpter/Nebul0us.rs/README.md

 # Nebul0us-Enhanced
-Continuation of the Nebulous.io hack: Official bots made by Nyaanity, written in Rust.
+Continuation of the Nebulous.io hack: Official bots made by me, written in Rust.